santiment/academy/src/docs/education-and-use-cases/whale-monitoring-to-predict-market-moves/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lnzph78TCPg?si=zOw2-0HBUlNaJcJV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Often times, you may not be sure of what asset you are looking for, and you simply want to see which coins may suddenly be getting significantly moved by whales.
+Oftentimes, you may not be sure of what asset you are looking for, and you simply want to see which coins may suddenly be getting significantly moved by whales.
 We specifically have built a dashboard for tracking when large batches of any coin are moving to centralized exchanges.
 This is especially useful as a